tassiluca/direct-style-experiments/README.md

 ./gradlew :analyzer-direct:run
 ```

-Detailed instructions can be found in the `README` file of the submodule and in the [documentation](https://tassiluca.github.io/direct-style-experiments/).
+Detailed instructions can be found in the `README` file of each submodule and in the [documentation](https://tassiluca.github.io/direct-style-experiments/).

-The documentation can be found [here](https://tassiluca.github.io/direct-style-experiments/).